AdobeDocs/analytics-platform.en/help/stitching/overview.md

 ### Prerequisites

-The following prerequisites do apply specifically to field-based stitching:
+The following prerequisites apply specifically to field-based stitching:

 - The event dataset in Adobe Experience Platform, to which you want to apply stitching, must have two columns that help identify visitors:

   - A **persistent ID**, an identifier available on every row.
 For example, a visitor ID generated by an Adobe Analytics AppMeasurement library or an ECID generated by the Adobe Experience Cloud Identity Service.
   - A **transient ID**, an identifier available on only some rows.
 For example, a hashed username or email address once a visitor authenticates.
 You can use virtually any identifier that you like.
 Stitching considers this field to hold the actual person ID info.
 For best stitching results, a transient ID should be sent within the dataset's events at least once for each persistent ID.
 If you plan to include this dataset within a Customer Journey Analytics connection, it is preferable that the other datasets also have a similar common identifier.

-- Both columns (persistent ID and transient ID) must be defined as an identity field with an identity namespace in the schema underlying the dataset you want to stitch.
+- Both columns (persistent ID and transient ID) must be defined as an identity field with an identity namespace in the schema for the dataset you want to stitch.
 When using identity stitching in Real-time Customer Data Platform, using the [`identityMap` field group](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/schema/composition#identity), you still need to add identity fields with an identity namespace.
 This identification of identity fields is required as Customer Journey Analytics stitching does not support the `identityMap` field group.
-When adding an identity field in the schema, while also using the `identityMap` field group, do not set the additional identity field as a primary identity, as this interferes with the `identityMap` field group used for Real-time Customer Data Platform.
+When adding an identity field in the schema, while also using the `identityMap` field group, do not set the additional identity field as a primary identity.
+Setting an additional identity field as primary identity interferes with the `identityMap` field group used for Real-time Customer Data Platform.

 ### Limitations

-The following limitations do apply specifically to field-based stitching:
+The following limitations apply specifically to field-based stitching:

 - Current rekeying capabilities are limited to one step (persistent ID to transient ID).
 Multiple-step rekeying (for example, persistent ID to a transient ID, then to another transient ID) is not supported.
 - If a device is shared by multiple people and the total number of transitions between users exceeds 50,000, Customer Journey Analytics stops stitching data for that device.